Robot Navigation with Entity-Based Collision Avoidance using Deep Reinforcement Learning: Introduction

 \section{Introduction}

-The development of robots, designed to assist humans and perform different tasks, has revolutionized numerous sectors, including industrial automation, manufacturing, agriculture, space, medical science, household utilities, delivery, and social services.
-Autonomous navigation, a key attribute of these robots, enables them to move independently, perceive the environment, and take appropriate actions to complete tasks efficiently, effectively, and safely.
+The development of robots, designed to assist humans, has revolutionized numerous sectors, including industrial automation, manufacturing, agriculture, space, medical science, household utilities, delivery, and social services \cite{AutonomousRobots}.
+Autonomous navigation, a key attribute of these robots, enables them to move independently, perceive the environment, and take appropriate actions to complete tasks successfully, safely and efficiently in terms of computational and energy resources.

-Recent research interest in mobile robots, particularly in the context of practical applications such as delivery, search and rescue, service, and warehouse robots has emphasized the importance of robot navigation.
-This field solves the problem of planning the robot's path from the start point to the destination while avoiding other agents and obstacles in different dynamic environments.
-This task becomes even more challenging when the robot needs to navigate through crowded places like airports, hospitals, streets, squares, and shopping centers.
-Traditional navigation approaches, which often treat moving agents as static obstacles or react through short-sighted, one-step look-ahead, result in unsafe and unnatural behaviors.
+Recent research interest in mobile robots, particularly in the context of applications such as delivery, search and rescue, service, and warehouse robots has emphasized the importance of robot navigation \cite{drew2021multi,KRUSE20131726}.
+The core challenge is planning a path to a destination while avoiding dynamic agents and static obstacles \cite{lavalle_2006}, a task that is especially difficult in crowded areas.
+Traditional navigation methods often treat moving agents as static obstacles or use short-sighted reactions, leading to unsafe and unnatural robot behavior \cite{SocialAwareRobot_2013,UnfreezingtheRobot_2010}.

-The necessity for a robot to navigate in a socially compliant manner and understand the dynamic nature of its environment, especially in populated areas, is a challenging task.
-Furthermore, it is crucial for the robot to consider the diversity of environmental entities around it, as each entity exhibits unique characteristics, patterns of movement, safety requirements, and consequences of a collision.
-In this work we use the term ``environmental entities", or simply entities, to collectively describe both the moving agents and the static obstacles presented in the environment.
-To get examples of moving agents let us consider sidewalk autonomous delivery robots.
-These robots are primarily used for last-mile deliveries and typically operate on pavements, courtyards, pedestrian crossings, and occasionally on parts of the road.
-In this case, robots interact with such moving agents as adults, children, bicyclists, scooters, vehicles, motorcycles, etc. Static obstacles in this case are curbs, trash cans, trees, bus stops, buildings, etc. For the sake of brevity, in what follows we will sometimes omit the word static, and by ``obstacles" we will mean static obstacles.
+Navigating in a socially compliant manner in populated, dynamic environments is a significant challenge \cite{CHARALAMPOUS201785}.
+A robot must account for the diversity of entities around it, as each has unique characteristics, movements and safety requirements.
+We use the term ``environmental entities'', or simply entities, to describe both moving agents and static obstacles.
+For instance, a sidewalk autonomous delivery robot \cite{GEHRKE2023100789} interacts with various moving agents (e.g., adults, children, bicyclists) and static obstacles (e.g., curbs, trees).